 When Do You Want a Western Saddle?

 If you need a work saddle on a traditional range or while working cattle, you want a Western saddle.
-It has tons of features that enable you to bring all your gear along and get the leverage that you need to complete the job without falling out of your saddle.
+It has many features that enable you to bring all your gear along and get the leverage that you need to complete the job without falling off.

 However, while you can safely work out of this saddle all day, if you’re looking to compete in speed or endurance racing events, the added weight of the Western saddle quickly turns into a drawback.